The following review appears in The Washington Post’s 2018 Fall Dining Guide.

-This review appears in The Washington Post’s 2017 Fall Dining Guide as No. 5 on Tom’s Top 10.
+The following review appeared in The Washington Post’s 2017 Fall Dining Guide as No. 5 on Tom’s Top 10.

 No. 5 Métier